kanidm/kanidm/designs/unixd_homes_task.rst

     /home/6a159739-93f0-4bff-bdfb-6044c1bab55c
     /home/<id>@<domain> -> /home/6a159739-93f0-4bff-bdfb-6044c1bab55c

-This allows us to flip the symlink on logins if id/domain is ever changed, with out losing or breaking the content of the home directory.
+This allows us to flip the symlink on logins if id/domain is ever changed, without losing or breaking the content of the home directory.

 tasks daemon design
 -------------------

 The current unixd daemon runs as an isolated and unprivileged user.
-This is so that pam/nss contact the unixd daemon and that performs network access on their behalf. due to this design, this limits damage in a compromise as the unixd daemon is not-root, and has limited channels to other processes.
+This is because pam/nss contact the unixd daemon which performs network access on their behalf.
+Due to this design, this limits damage in a compromise as the unixd daemon user is not root, and has limited channels to other processes.

-However, to create home directories, this requires root permissions to perform the tasks.
+However, to create home directories, root permissions are required.

 An extra daemon is created that carries this out.
 This is the unixd-tasks daemon.
-As this runs as root, the tasks daemon an attractive target for "bad people" ™ so careful design around the security of this is required.
+As it runs as root, the tasks daemon is an attractive target for "bad people" ™ so careful design around the security of this is required.

 ::